gautamgupta1811/AR_FaceLight/README.md

 # AR_FaceLight
-Blue and Violet light mask moves over face
+An AR experience that smoothens the screen.
+Violet and Blue light moves on the face of user giving a club like effect.

+## :camera: Screenshots